jimysancho/Pendulum-Frequency-Detection-Computer-Vision/README.md

 ## 3. Bayesian Analyisis

-Finally, we can obtaine the frequency of the pendulum.
+Finally, we can obtain the frequency of the pendulum.
 The code to apply bayesian analysis is the `code/utils.py` file.
 The analysis is made to simulate a `live analysis`.
 In order words, it is made to simulate that the measure of the center of mass position and the computation of the frequency probability distribution are made at the same time.

 With this file we obtain the probability distribution of the amplitudes of the pendulum, and the quantity of interest: the frequency.
+Marginalizing the get the frequency probability distribution.

 The final result: